spellshift/realm/docs/_docs/user-guide/eldritch.md

 ### file.template
 `file.template(template_path: str, dst: str, args: Dict<String, Value>, autoescape: bool) -> None`

-The <b>file.template</b> method will read a Jinja2 template file from disk, fill in the variables using `args` and then write it to the destination specified.
+The <b>file.template</b> method reads a Jinja2 template file from disk, fill in the variables using `args` and then write it to the destination specified.
 If the destination file doesn't exist it will be created (if the parent directory exists).
 If the destination file does exist it will be overwritten.
 The `args` dictionary currently supports values of: `int`, `str`, and `List`.
 `autoescape` when `True` will perform HTML character escapes according to the [OWASP XSS guidelines](https://cheatsheetseries.owasp.org/cheatsheets/Cross_Site_Scripting_Prevention_Cheat_Sheet.html)